 Seek and ye shall find

-The flood of movie stars visiting Atlanta in recent years not withstanding, Atlanta has had a long history of entertaining visiting luminaries, dignitaries, politicians and a host of other individuals that Atlantans generally wanted to be seen with.
+The flood of movie stars visiting Atlanta in recent years not withstanding, Atlanta has had a long history of entertaining visiting luminaries, dignitaries, politicians and a host of other individuals with whom Atlantans generally wanted to be seen.

 There was no such mixup in 1891, however, when a world traveler paid a visit to Atlanta to help raise money for the Young Men’s Library Association.
 It was a grand night for Atlanta’s “glitterati” and one worth revisiting for this weeks Stories of Atlanta.